Ashoka University: Young India Fellowship

-The Young India Fellowship (YIF), offered as a Postgraduate Diploma in Liberal Studies, is the signature programme at Ashoka University.
-The cohort now consists of 100 Fellows who come from diverse academic, professional, socio-economic, and geographical backgrounds.
+The Young India Fellowship (YIF), offered as a Postgraduate Diploma in Liberal Studies.
+The cohort consists of 100 Fellows who come from diverse academic, professional, socio-economic, and geographical backgrounds.
 Within a year, they engage with diverse study, research and practice areas.
-Since 2011, the YIF has had over 1700 participants.
-Its first graduating class included 57 Fellows, all of whom were provided with a full scholarship.
 The programme comprises eight terms of six weeks each, with up to four courses in each term.
 The Fellowship emphasizes writing, research, and experiential learning—in the form of an 8-month part-time Experiential Learning Module.
-The application for the fellowship has an age restriction and it only allows students with maximum 28 years of age to apply for the program.
+The application for the fellowship has no age restriction since 2022.